codewiseJs/react-redux/README.md

     users:usersReducers
  });
  ```
- Now, we can pass this combine reducer(allReducers) to our store.
+ we can pass this combine reducers  to our store.
  ``` javascript
   const store = createStore(allReducers);
  ```